dmitrychebayewski/hexagonal-library/cluster/readme.md

-### Working With Spring Boot Application with Flyway Migration in your Minikube Environment
+### Working With Spring Boot Application With Flyway Migration In Your Minikube Environment

 Why is Flyway migration with InitContainer interesting?